 - Apply knowledge of child development to practice and policy decisions

 - Manage and lead a community change process

-Community Liaisons - Liaisons support communities as a critical friend and reinforce community decision making, RBA and FL capacity building.
-Liaisons will also be available to their community for approved onsite TA as requested.
+Community Liaisons - support communities as a critical friend and reinforce community decision making, RBA and facilitative leadership capacity building.
+Liaisons are also available to their community for approved onsite TA as requested.

 Other Support - includes topic-specific best practice/peer learning sessions and the services of Memorial Fund statewide partners.